your business in our interactive demo!

 Below are 9 ways to start recession-proofing your finances today.

-1. Know Your Cashflow
+1. Know your cashflow

 During good times financial budgeting can slip through the cracks.
 Why worry about it when there’s no problem?
 This mindset is problematic for business owners regardless of market conditions.
 Economic downturns are inevitable, and having a strict budget can save your startup from substantial losses during a recession.